jonascarpay/alloy/README.md

       - `fn @comptimeArg (rta + rtb)`?
     - blocks _are_ RTExpr values
       - we can already do this with `plusEqual x {break 3 + 4;}`, so making the block expression syntax lighter (i.e. rust-style `{3+4}`) might be sufficient
-  - [ ] recursion but properly
+  - [ ] annotate functions with their stack trace/closest binding
-    - implementation should be pretty easy, but it would require turning `let` into more than syntactic sugar
   - [ ] booleans, enums, atoms
     - [ ] unscoped/global atoms?
       - would mean the compiler collects them and assigns unique int ids to them